flimflam-austin/hugo-cms-test/site/content/quick_reads/20180827-catholic-church/index.md

     _key: card-4-f483d6ef-f285-4fa5-8634-39b64f1d728f
   - order: 4
     body: >-
-      > ‘For the billions it has cost the Catholic Church, it does not compare to the cost of (traumatic) lives that many have suffered over the years,’
+      > "For the billions it has cost the Catholic Church, it does not compare to the cost of (traumatic) lives that many have suffered over the years,"